thanpolas/toddmotto.github.io/_posts/2014-07-11-angular-js-dependency-injection-annotation-process.md

 path: 2014-07-11-angular-js-dependency-injection-annotation-process.md
 ---

 For those familiar with Angular's dependency injection (DI), this post will dive into some of the "under the hood" methods that power the DI process.
-For those who aren't familiar with the concept, DI is a way of passing necessary dependencies instead of asking for them.
-We merely tell a method, function, object what dependencies we want - and tucked away we get passed them all.
+For those who aren't familiar with the concept, DI is a way of asking for necessary dependencies instead of passing them.
+We merely tell a method, function, object what dependencies we want - and tucked away we get our dependencies given to us.

 So, how does this work in AngularJS?